CESNET/metacentrum-user-docs/docs/software/sw-list/repeat-explorer.md

 # Repeat Explorer

-[Repeat Explorer](http://repeatexplorer.umbr.cas.cz/) is a computational pipeline for discovery and characterization of repetitive sequences in eukaryotic genomes.
+[Repeat Explorer](http://repeatexplorer.umbr.cas.cz/) is a computational pipeline for the discovery and characterization of repetitive sequences in eukaryotic genomes.

 ## Galaxy service